chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Formal Complaint Against Daniele Rosina.md

 Furthermore, whilst the use of phones was particularly endemic in this particular rehearsal, it was not unique to it.
 I had noted, much to my chargrin, how little certain individuals were paying attention to Mr Rosina because they were on their phones.
 Within my remit as section principal, I had even had to ask one individual to stop using theirs constantly.
 I was ignored completely and antagonistically.
 In the past, I have endured derogatory and offensive comments being made about myself over Snapchat between two members of the woodwind section **during rehearsals** — clearly intended to be made without my knowledge but when people are hiding phones from the conductor by having them on their music stands it is impossible to ignore.

 Frustrated, but otherwise willing to take a slap on the wrist since I acknowledged I was, despite the context, still somewhat in the wrong, I continued with the rehearsal without incident.
-When it
+When the rehearsal came to an end I hurried to pack up my things since I had very little time to make it to the CBSO centre.
+Mr Rosina saw me packing up and **made straight for me**, derisively continuing to comment on the phone issue ("Really Chris?" etc., etc.).
+Already aggravated, and stressed that he would still be pushing the issue a good 30-60 minutes after it happened and when I was visibly in a hurry, I pointed out to him that I was far from the only one using their phones that rehearsal.

 #### Incident 3 — 20-25th June 2022